intarchboard/program-rfced-future/community-note-pre-consult.md

 RFC 4845[2].
 Part of that process includes solicitation of solicit community input.

 The program has developed an evolution of the RFC Editor Model and a small change to the charter of the IAB.
-You can find this evolution in draft-iab-rfcefdp-rfced-model-05.[3]
-This draft brings together many different points of view, as you can see from the mailing list archive.[4]
+You can find this evolution in draft-iab-rfcefdp-rfced-model-05 as well as two companion drafts.[3,4,5] This draft brings together many different points of view, as you can see from the mailing list archive.[6]

 Here are some of the proposed changes that you may wish to know: